GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 - DHS NCATS [**pshtt**](https://github.com/dhs-ncats/pshtt){:target="_blank"}

-**Note:** This tool will look for not just Federal PKI certificates.
+**Note:**&nbsp;&nbsp;This tool will look for not just Federal PKI certificates.
 Its outputs will include all certificates and information.

 ### 3.&nbsp;&nbsp;How can I determine whether my agency users and government-furnished equipment will be impacted?
 Check your Enterprise Trust Store configurations in your Microsoft domain and devices.
 If COMMON is already installed in the Enterprise Trust Store, you don't need to reinstall or change its root store.
 If it's not installed in the Enterprise Trust Store, you should distribute it in a group policy object to **Trusted Root Certificate Authorities** or via the enterprise domain to the **Enterprise Trust Store** for all your user devices.
 See [Install Using Group Policy Objects](#install-using-group-policy-objects).